-Class teachers are continually aware of children's learning.
-If they observe that a child, as recommended by the 2014 Code of Practice, is making significantly less than expected progress, given their age and individual circumstances, they will seek with the support of the Inclusion Lead to identify a cause and adapt provision.
+The progress of every child is monitored termly.
+Class teachers are continually aware of children's learning and development.
+If they observe that a child, as recommended by the 2014 Code of Practice, is making significantly less than expected progress, given their age and individual circumstances, or if they have concerns about an area of need (communication and interaction, cognition and learning, sensory or physical, or social and emotional health difficulties) they will raise this as an initial concern with the Inclusion Lead or SENCo.
+Where children are identified as not making progress in spite of Quality First Teaching and good attendance, a plan of action is agreed.

 Less than expected progress is characterised as: